krisfield/MyPower/README.md

 4. Minimum contract length desired in months (default is 0).

 ## Results
 MyPower will output a table of the top ten electrical plans based on your inputs.
-It will soon allow for the user to select one of the plans to display additional details.
+Further details of each offer can be viewed by entering in the corresponding id#.

+## Requirements
+1. Python3
+2. Terminaltables